FabianGruben/Google_Image_Scraper/README.md

 1. Installation of docker-compose: https://docs.docker.com/compose/install/

-2. Clone the repository into ./Google_Image_Scraper: `git clone https://github.com/FabianGruben/Google_Image_Scraper/Google_Image_Scraper/`
+2. Clone the repository into ./Google_Image_Scraper: `git clone https://github.com/FabianGruben/Google_Image_Scraper/`

-3. Start up the docker-compose pipeline in the background: `docker-compose up -d`
+3. Start up the docker-compose pipeline in the background (after changing directory): `docker-compose up -d`

 4. Access the program container using bash: `docker exec -ti google_scraper /bin/bash`

 5. Start the script and download a lot of kitten pictures from Google Image Search: `python3 selenium_scraper.py`

+## Features / Learnings

+- Logger
+- Programmed using some OOP principles (Factory Pattern)
+- Exception Handling for dealing with errors that are common in interacting with Websites and useful for signaling within the control flow
+- Created some custom exception classes for dealing with webscraping problems
+- Created some custom expected conditions for Selenium Webdriver

+## Next Steps

+- Allowing arguments from the command line for number of images and search terms
+- Refactoring
+- Implement tests for download success